Skip to main content

 important

 The example above is just to show that we can place our services anywhere in our application, without depending on configuration files or any other kind of setup.
 We recommend you placing your services in specifics directory and not inside your route file.
-A good place to put your services is app/services directory, since make:service command will save your services there.
+A good place to put your services is src/services directory, since make:service command will save your services there.
 But remember that this is only a tip, at the end of the day you can do whatever you want with Athenna 😎.

 When to use the container